jtang3-cmu/Cell-Count-Analysis/README.md

 # Description
-This is the Technical Exam from Teiko.
+This is a project for data analysis using Python (pandas) and SQL for cytometry data provided by Teiko.
-The detail problem description can be found in questions.txt
+The detail problem description can be found in questions.txt.

 ## Setup the environment
 For Linux users, please use anaconda to create virtual environment.